the-inkwell/gradle-tools/README.md

 ### Publishing

-In your submodule(s)'s build.gradle, use `apply from: gradle.dolbyio.files.publishing`
+In your submodule(s)'s build.gradle, use `apply from: gradle.extended.files.publishing`

 By default, the sources aren't part of the publication of libraries, however it's possible to have your library upload their sources alongside the artifacts.
 To do so, register a publishWithSources in the rootProject or project's ext holder :